Graveyard of Empires - Chapter 2

 "Not possible," the man replied.
 "She is not sanctioned to leave—"

-“I don’t care if she’s sanctioned or not.
-She’s the one I want.
-She has clearance, correct?”
+"I don't care if she's sanctioned.
+She's the one I want.
+She has clearance, correct?"

-“That was revoked when she returned from the Capital two years ago.
-She isn’t allowed to leave the Ministry until she has been cleared.”
+"That was revoked when she returned from the Capital two years ago."

-Wade groaned internally.
-“Well then un-revoke it.
-I don’t care what you have to do, get her clearance.
-If I’m being sent out into dangerous territory, I want someone with me I can trust.”
+Argus groaned internally.
+"Well then un-revoke it.
+If I'm going out into dangerous territory I want someone with me I can trust."

-The man hesitated, and then jotted something on the data pad.
-“I will see what I can do.”
+The man hesitated, and then jotted something on the board.
+"I will see what I can do."

-“That’s all I ask,” Wade lied.
-He felt a jolt of heat run across his temporal lobe as his implant heated up.
+"That's all I ask," Wade lied.
+A jolt of heat ran across his temporal lobe as his implant heated up.
 He added just enough suggestion to his words to make the man do as he asked.
-Manipulating someone’s mind was dangerous: If the Minister caught him, his punishment would be immediate execution.
-But he doubted the ruddy-faced man would ever know that anything untoward had happened.
+Manipulating someone's mind was dangerous: if the Minister caught him, his punishment would be immediate execution.
+The implants had strict limitations - they could only nudge, not command, and prolonged use caused debilitating headaches.
+Stronger targets could resist entirely.
+But he doubted the ruddy faced man would ever know that anything untoward had happened.

 The man nodded, making another notation.
 His expression was thoughtful.